Stewori/JyNI-unstable/readme.md

 8. License
 ----------

-The software in this package is distributed under the GNU General Public License (with a special exception described below).
+The software in this package is distributed under the GNU Lesser General Public License.

-A copy of GNU General Public License (GPL) is included in this distribution, in the file "COPYING".
+A copy of GNU Lesser General Public License (LGPL) is included in this distribution, in the files "COPYING" and "COPYING.LESSER".
 If you do not have the source code, it is available at:

     https://github.com/Stewori/JyNI

-  Linking this library statically or dynamically with other modules is making a combined work based on this library.
-Thus, the terms and conditions of the GNU General Public License cover the whole combination.

-  As a special exception, the copyright holders of this library give you permission to link this library with independent modules to produce an executable, regardless of the license terms of these independent modules, and to copy and distribute the resulting executable under terms of your choice, provided that you also meet, for each linked independent module, the terms and conditions of the license of that module.
-An independent module is a module which is not derived from or based on this library.
-If you modify this library, you may extend this exception to your version of the library, but you are not obligated to do so.
-If you do not wish to do so, delete this exception statement from your version.

 JyNI is partly based on source-files from CPython 2.7.3, 2.7.4, 2.7.5, 2.7.6,
 2.7.7, 2.7.8 and 2.7.9.
-As such, it includes the common license of CPython 2.7.3, 2.7.4, 2.7.5, 2.7.6, 2.7.7, 2.7.8, 2.7.9 and Jython in the file
+As such, it includes the common license of CPython 2.7.3, 2.7.4, 2.7.5, 2.7.6, 2.7.7, 2.7.8, 2.7.9, 2.7.10, 2.7.11 and Jython in
-"PSF-LICENSE-2".
+the file "PSF-LICENSE-2".
 Whether a source-file is directly based on CPython source-code is documented at the beginning of each file.

 For compliance with PSF LICENSE AGREEMENT FOR PYTHON 2, section 3,